Last Updated: March 18, 2019

-Care managers coordinate the many facets of Alzheimer’s care, including drug interventions as well as non pharmacologic therapies, like a safe environment and social engagement, and other issues that go beyond daily medication.
+Alzheimer’s care managers coordinate the many facets of disease care, including drug interventions as well as nonpharmacologic therapies, like a safe environment, social engagement and other issues that go beyond daily medication.

 - Maximize the individual’s function in daily activities

 - Promote social opportunities

 Combined, these goals help ensure that the person with Alzheimer’s maintains a quality of life and that caregivers and families receive the support they need to make decisions about their loved one’s care.

 Whether it is at home or in long-term care, Alzheimer’s care managers guide families through complex issues.